top of page

 Roberto never decommissioned the listening station they’d set up for Sofia.
 It became a serious time consumer for Elaina.
 Her homework suffered, but Roberto wasn’t concerned.
 Elaina had her mom’s smarts and usually aced the tests.
 There was something she did with those smarts and that scanner that annoyed Roberto.
 She’d race to wherever he was in the house and beg to go on a rescue—just before he got the call for it.
 At first, he’d say no, but she’d figured out how to manipulate him with her eyes.

-She heard the noise a few times over the next month, even trying to decipher the message.
-He explained to her that it was too haphazard to be official.
-Some kid must be playing with a toy.
-Then came the eyes.
-Even if it was a child, she wanted to know where it was coming.
-He couldn’t dissuade her, so he helped her.
-Through his work he borrowed sensitive instruments to triangulate the signal, which was now happening at a regular time every day.
-He reasoned some hands-on training may result in a communications job for her—much better than search and rescue work.
-They were shocked at what they discovered.
+Elaina heard clicks and beeps amidst the static a few times over the next month, even using a cheat sheet to try and decipher the message in the pattern.
+Roberto explained that it was too haphazard to be official.
+"Some kid must be playing with a toy," he'd said.
+But then came the eyes.
+Even if it were a child, Elaina wanted to know where the signal was coming from.
+Roberto couldn’t dissuade her, so he helped her.
+He reasoned that some hands-on training may result in a communications job for her—much better than search and rescue work.
+He borrowed sensitive instruments from SBS&R to triangulate the signal, which was happening regularly, at the same time, every day.
+They were shocked by what they discovered.